Black hole spectroscopy of collapsing and merging neutron stars: Introduction

 One can also use GWs to test the \textit{no-hair theorem}~\cite{Israel1967,Carter1971,Robinson1975} of BHs, which suggest that they are solely characterized by three parameters: mass, angular momentum, and electrical charge, via the Schwarzschild, Kerr, and Kerr-Newman solutions~\cite{Schwarzschild:1916uq,Kerr:1963ud,Newman:1965my} (in increasing generality).
 Departures from this theorem raise the possibility that BHs may have hair, which would challenge our perspectives on BHs and GR.

 By concentrating on the \textit{ringdown}, it is possible to test the no-hair theorem's assumptions.
-A BH formed from the dynamical processes involving compact objects ``rings down'' from an initial state of non-equilibrium and emits GW radiation in form of damped sinusoids.
-Pioneering works first targeted non-rotating BHs~\cite{Regge1957,Zerilli1970,Zerilli1970b,Vishveshwara1970}, and then rotating ones~\cite{Teulkosky1973}.
+A BH formed from the dynamical processes involving compact objects ``rings down'' from an initial state of nonequilibrium and emits GW radiation in form of damped sinusoids.
+Pioneering works first targeted nonrotating BHs~\cite{Regge1957,Zerilli1970,Zerilli1970b,Vishveshwara1970}, and then rotating ones~\cite{Teulkosky1973}.
 They discovered how a BH responds to an incoming GW pulse: it oscillates with characteristic damped frequencies.
 The damping is due to GWs in the vicinity of the horizon falling into the BH, while GWs far away leave the system.
 The ringdown is a consequence of both conditions.
 This stage is anticipated to occur as a result of the coalescence of compact objects or in other instances where BH formation occurs, such as the collapse of a perturbed NS.
-Seminal studies probing the non-linear BH ringdown with numerical-relativity can be found in Ref.~\cite{Buonanno:2006ui,Berti:2007fi,London:2014cma}.
+Seminal studies probing the nonlinear BH ringdown with numerical relativity can be found in Ref.~\cite{Buonanno:2006ui,Berti:2007fi,London:2014cma}.

 The aforementioned characteristic oscillations of a BH are called \textit{quasinormal modes} (QNMs), and we refer to Refs.~\cite{Kokkotas:1999bd,Nollert:1999ji,Berti:2009kk,Konoplya:2011qq,Berti:2018vdi,Berti2016,Franchini:2023eda,Berti:2025hly} for reviews on this topic.
 QNM frequencies and damping times are labeled by harmonics $(\ell,m)$ and an overtone index $n$.
 For astrophysical BHs, they only depend on the mass and spin of the remnant BH, and there are infinitely many.
 Extracting more than one complex QNM, thus, allows for constraining mass and spin, while any additional QNM can be used for consistency checks.
 This is one key promise of \textit{black hole spectroscopy} \cite{1980ApJ...239..292D,Dreyer2003,Berti:2005ys}.